Stuart Baxter

-Stuart William Baxter (born 16 August 1953) is a British football manager and former player who most recently managed South African Premier Soccer League side Kaizer Chiefs.
+Stuart William Baxter (born 16 August 1953) is an English-Scottish football coach and former player.

 Born in England of Scottish parentage, and brought up in both countries, Baxter played professionally for a number of clubs in England, Scotland, Australia, Sweden and in the United States.
 He has previously managed clubs in Sweden, Norway, Portugal, Japan, South Africa, Turkey and India.

 In international football, he has managed South Africa twice as well as Finland and the England under-19 team.

 Early life

 Stuart Baxter was born in Wolverhampton, Staffordshire, England, on 16 August 1953.
 His Scottish father, Bill Baxter, was a professional footballer then playing for Wolverhampton Wanderers and later for Aston Villa.
 Stuart initially grew up in England, while his father was coaching at Aston Villa, before the family moved to Scotland, where Bill had managerial jobs with East Fife and Raith Rovers.
 During this time, Stuart was educated at Buckhaven High School in Fife.
 As a result of his background, Baxter is variously described as being English, Scottish or an Anglo-Scot in the media; he has commented on his identity, saying, "If I'm mentioned for a job in Scotland, they call me a Scot.
 If I'm mentioned for a job in England, they call me an Englishman.
 I call myself a European".
 He has also described himself as "a mongrel" and "proud to be British, although I feel more European".